Understanding Lead Nurturing in SchoolsJune 13, 2019

 Lead nurturing is a term that is commonly associated with traditional sales processes.
 It involves a combination of marketing and communication activities that help businesses build relationships with customers and move them closer to purchase.

 In the past few years, it’s started to gain popularity in the education industry.
 In the school environment, ‘leads’ are prospective parents who have shown an interest in your school.
-Lead nurturing is the process of using strategic communications to move parents closer and closer to enrolment.
+Lead nurturing is the process of using strategic communications to move parents closer and closer to enrollment.

 How the admissions process is different from traditional sales